apache/activemq-artemis/docs/user-manual/en/using-server.md

              Disable the STOMP specific acceptor.

          --no-web
-             remove the web-server definition from bootstrap.xml
+             Remove the web-server definition from bootstrap.xml

          --paging
              Page messages to disk when address becomes full, opposite of